Return to Home Page

 2. Self-causation.
 The choice really arises from you...its causes are not ultimately traceable back beyond you.

 --- Note that the libertarian can allow that libertarian free choices are few and far between.
 Maybe we make such choices infrequently.

 --- And, the libertarian can allow that much that we do is determined.
 Indeed, the fact that we are choosing between A and B, rather than Q and R, may be determined.

 1. Choice of A over B ultimately inexplicable, at least in terms of preceding causes.

 2. (In a theist universe) God is not in absolute control.
 Libertarianism undermines divine sovereignty.

 C. Advantage: Moral responsibility in the sense that the buck really

 stops with you.
-(Some will argue that if a choice is not traceable to your
+(Some who oppose libertarianism will argue that if a choice is NOT traceable to your

 preceding character then you are not really responsible.)